 makes every attempt to meet the requests of all residents.
 Assignment priority is

 determined by the date on which both the non-refundable housing deposit and the Residence

 Hall Agreement is received.
 If you request to live with a particular person, we will

-make every effort to honor this request provided we also have received a request by
+make every effort to honor this request provided we also have received a request from

 the preferred roommate.
 Both students wishing to room together must submit mutual